Track MCP LogoTrack MCP

 Media analysisSource-safe file/clip/bin/project analysis, 2-pop/slate-clap sync-event detection, default Resolve metadata and Media Pool marker writeback, persisted analysis artifacts, existing-report reuse, host_chat_paths visual analysis (finalized per clip with commit_vision, works with any vision-capable MCP client) with opt-out, transcription with opt-out

-Timeline editing and conformTrack/item probing, title text key scans/writes, copy/move/duplicate helpers, range operations, gaps/overlaps, source ranges, checked interchange exports/imports
+Timeline editing and conformTrack/item probing, title text key scans/writes, copy/move/duplicate helpers, ripple insert, range operations, gaps/overlaps, source ranges, checked interchange exports/imports

 Review annotationsTimeline/item/clip markers, custom data, flags, clip color, copy/move/sync cleanup, review reports, marker thumbnail review